Appearance

 "The late appearance of these accounts raises the possibility of later fabrication."[1]

 It stops mid-paragraph.
-Bushman's next sentences explain Joseph's silence as reflecting fear and pride, concluding the pattern looks "more like a refurbished memory than a triumphant announcement."[2]
-The truncation reverses his meaning.
+Bushman raised the fabrication possibility in order to dismiss it.
+His next sentences explain Joseph's silence as reflecting "pride" and fear of disbelief, concluding the pattern looks "more like a refurbished memory than a triumphant announcement."[2]
+The CES Letter made Bushman say the opposite of what he argued.

-If the priesthood restoration was invented years later, why were outsiders already reporting it in 1830?
+If the priesthood restoration was fabricated in the mid-1830s, why were hostile newspapers reporting angelic ordination claims in 1830?

 The Painesville Telegraph reported in November 1830 that Oliver Cowdery "pretends to have a divine mission, and to have seen and conversed with Angels."
-Its December issue added that Cowdery claimed "his commission directly from the God of Heaven" and "credentials, written and signed by the hand of Jesus Christ."[4]
+Its December issue added that Cowdery claimed "credentials, written and signed by the hand of Jesus Christ."[5]

-The Palmyra Reflector reported in February 1831 that Joseph "received a commission from God" and Cowdery had "frequent interviews with angels."[5]
+The Palmyra Reflector followed in February 1831, reporting that Joseph "received a commission from God" and Cowdery had "frequent interviews with angels."[6]

-Hostile newspapers.
+Hostile witnesses.
 No motive to fabricate pro-Mormon evidence.
 Eighteen months before the CES Letter's alleged earliest date.

-In the summer of 1832, Joseph dictated his earliest personal history.
-He listed four foundational events: the First Vision, the ministering of angels, "the reception of the holy Priesthood by the ministring of Aangels to adminster the letter of the Gospel," and "a confirmation and reception of the high Priesthood after the holy order of the son of the living God."[6]
+Joseph's earliest personal history, dictated in the summer of 1832, lists "the reception of the holy Priesthood by the ministring of Aangels to adminster the letter of the Gospel" and "a confirmation and reception of the high Priesthood after the holy order of the son of the living God."[7]

-Two distinct priesthood conferrals.
-Both attributed to angelic ministry.
+Two conferrals.
+Both angelic.
 Ranked among the four most important events of the Restoration.

 The CES Letter dismisses this as "a glancing reference at best."
 Joseph called it one of four events worth recording in his first history.